-On August 6, 2021, the FDA identified this as a Class I recall, the most serious type of medical device recall.
+On August 6, 2021, the FDA identified the below Class I recall, the most serious type of medical device recall.
 Elective removal of properly functioning systems is not recommended at this time.
 Decisions about removing and/or exchanging the Medtronic HVAD System should be made by health care providers and patients on a case-by-case basis, considering the patient’s clinical status and surgical risks.

 June 3, 2021